 - 19.1 Unless instructed otherwise by the Engineer, the Contractor will rehabilitate all Project Areas disturbed by the Works, prior to the provisional acceptance of the Works. - 19.2 All buildings and free standing and underground structures (e.g. piping, underground tanks, sumps and basins) are removed pursuant to the provisions of Sub-Clause 4.23 of the CC.
 All waste and rubble is removed in accordance to the provisions of Clause 15 of the ESHS Specifications.
 After removal of buildings structures and rubble, the Contractor returns Project Areas to their original condition, according to the following provisions. - 19.2.1 Land is adjusted to ensure that run-off water drains without eroding soil or stagnating in pools.
-Unless instructed otherwise by the Engineer, the gradients of restored sites (excluding backfill as defined in Sub-Clause 18.5 of the ESHS Specifications) must be as for the adjacent undisturbed land. - 19.2.2 Rehabilitated Project Areas do not represent hazards for people.
+Unless instructed otherwise by the Engineer, the gradients of restored sites

+- (excluding backfill as defined in Sub-Clause 18.5 of the ESHS Specifications) must be as for the adjacent undisturbed land. - 19.2.2 Rehabilitated Project Areas do not represent hazards for people.
 Areas near steep drops at quarries are indicated with permanent concrete signs.
 Holes are refilled.
 Sharp or unstable items are rendered inoffensive. - 19.2.3 Unless specified otherwise in the Contract, or instructed otherwise by the Engineer, the Contractor undertakes revegetation of all Project Areas disturbed by the Works and bears the cost of such work. - 19.2.4 Topsoil set aside during initial earthworks pursuant to Sub-Clause 18.2 of the ESHS Specifications, is evenly spread over cleared areas.
 The surface of compacted soils on Project Areas is loosened by scouring (using rakes or other acceptable methods). - 19.2.5 The Contractor describes in the Worskite ESMP the planned revegetation works to ensure sustainable Project Area rehabilitation: methods, plant species to be used and their origins, activity schedule based on a progressive taking over of Project Areas. - 19.2.6 Prior approval by the Engineer is required regarding the origin of seeds and plants proposed by the Contractor.
-The species used for revegetation must be suitable for the local environmental conditions, and selected according to the rehabilitation program: stabilisation of backfill, landscaping, drainage, prevention of erosion, etc.
+The species used for revegetation must be suitable for the local environmental conditions, and selected according to the rehabilitation program: stabilisation of backfill, landscaping, drainage, prevention of erosion, etc. - 19.2.7 Revegetation is undertaken throughout the duration of construction Works, and is not limited to the rehabilitation of Project Areas at completion of the Works.